pydata/xarray/doc/io.rst

 PseudoNetCDF can also provide Climate Forecasting Conventions to CMAQ files.
 In addition, PseudoNetCDF can automatically register custom readers that subclass PseudoNetCDF.PseudoNetCDFFile.
-PseudoNetCDF can identify readers heuristically, or format can be specified via a key in `backend_kwargs`.
+PseudoNetCDF can identify readers either heuristically, or by a format specified via a key in `backend_kwargs`.

 To use PseudoNetCDF to read such files, supply